skeate/aoc-cli/README.md

     respectively.
 Additionally, the input will be fed into the program via `stdin`.
 For example, `run: foo` will mean `./aoc run` actually runs something like `cat inputs/<user>/2015/01.txt | foo -y 2015 -d 1`.
+* `workingdir`: the working directory to run the command above. this is useful if your solution directory for a particular language is actually a project, and it needs to be run within that root project dir, for example.
+This defaults to `solutions/$LANGUAGE`.

 ### users.yml